-Tulsa, Okla. – Cherokee Nation and its businesses presented a $50,000 check to the Tulsa Area United Way to help kick off the agency’s 2020 campaign.
-Through annual contributions and employee volunteers, the tribe has supported the nonprofit organization’s mission to improve lives and build a stronger community since 2013.
+TULSA, Okla. – Cherokee Nation and its businesses presented a $50,000 check to the Tulsa Area United Way to help support the agency’s annual campaign.
+Through financial contributions and employee volunteers, the tribe has supported the nonprofit organization’s mission to improve lives and build a stronger community since 2013.

-To learn more about the Tulsa Area United Way, please visit www.tauw.com.
+To learn more about the Tulsa Area United Way or to help make an impact, please visit www.tauw.org.